1903 Florida hurricane: Preparations and impact

 In Central Florida, the cyclone only caused minor damage to structures and blew down trees, but at least two people died in Tampa.
 The storm also damaged businesses in the area and reportedly blew down half the local orange crop.
-Heavy rainfall occurred along the path, peaking at 14+1/2 in at Fort Meade.
-In the Florida panhandle, the hurricane produced a pressure of 984.8 mbar and winds up to 80 mi/h at St. Andrews settlement, near Panama City.
+Heavy rainfall occurred along the path, peaking at 14+1/2 in in Fort Meade.
+In the Florida panhandle, the hurricane produced a pressure of 29.08 inHg and winds up to 80 mi/h on St. Andrews Bay.
 The peak storm surge was measured at up to 10 ft in the town of Apalachicola.
 Up to 50% of the cotton crop was destroyed, but overall structural damage was minor, though ships were grounded near Apalachicola.
-As the cyclone moved inland over Alabama and Georgia on September 14 and 15, it produced widespread rains peaking at 5.42 in at Griffin, Georgia.
+As the cyclone moved inland over Alabama and Georgia on September 14–15, it produced widespread rains peaking at 5.42 in in Griffin, Georgia.
 Minor crop damage occurred in low-lying areas, but advance warning reduced the potential damage.
 Overall, the hurricane killed 14 people, all in Florida, and caused $500,000 in losses.